opensafely/documentation/docs/getting-started.md

     components required to get up and running.
 When you've finished, you'll have all the basics in place to continue your learning.

+=== "Linux (local)"

+    Installation instructions aimed towards Debian and Ubuntu users.
+    These instructions will be brief as a level of background knowledge is assumed.

 ## 1. Set up GitHub

 To use OpenSAFELY, you must have a GitHub account.
 GitHub is a widely-used